 Subsequent to that meeting, Manulife submitted its proposal to the City.
 The development would be a 59-storey mixed-use building, inclusive of a 6-storey podium which preserves the facade of the Traders Building.
 The building will house commercial tenants on the lower levels, with 651 residential units in the tower.

-For more information, see the City's Development Application page, and consult our Inteactive Map. https://tinyurl.com/vgkmfjj
+For more information, see the City's Development Application page for the project, or consult our Interactive Map.

 Downtown has experienced huge growth over the past decade, making the sidewalks on Yonge Street busy -- and crowded.

 The City of Toronto is carrying out Phase 1 of a study that focusses on the section of Yonge Street from Queen Street to College / Carlton Street.
 (Phase 2, continuing north to Davenport, will follow upon completion of Phase 1.)
 A number of opportunities will be considered to increase pedestrian space and improve the way people experience Yonge Street.